yusufaine/cs3103-gocrawler/example/README.md

 2. The user cancels the program.

 > [!IMPORTANT]
-> The RPS (requests per second) is set to 0.3 by default -- this is because Liquipedia has a [maximum rate limit of 2 requests per second](http://liquipedia.net/api-terms-of-use).
-A "workaround" would be to use a proxy by specifying the `--proxy` flag, which has been implemented, and increasing the RPS accordingly, assuming that they are in a simple round-robin rotation (e.g. max RPS ≈ N * 0.3, where N is the number of proxies -- assumes round robin rotation).
+> Liquipedia has a [maximum rate limit of 2 requests per second](http://liquipedia.net/api-terms-of-use), as such, we have set the rate limit to 0.3 RPS (requests per second) by default.
+A "workaround" would be to use a proxy by specifying the `--proxy` flag, which has been implemented, and increasing the RPS accordingly, assuming that they are in a simple round-robin rotation (max RPS ≈ N * 0.3, where N is the number of proxies).

 ```bash
 # Running the binary (recommended)